LoneeY/LooneY/README.md

 - Viewing the cart and proceeding to checkout, entering delivery adress, paymentment method and getting a reciept at the end
 - Reciept is saved to a text file so simulate sending an email to user

+## Aditional Info
-**Language:** Java
+- **Language:** Java
-**Core Concepts:** Method Overloading, Parallel Arrays, Input Validation, Text Files for Storing Date, External Methods, and Most Importantly...
+- **Core Concepts:** Method Overloading, Parallel Arrays, Input Validation, Text Files for Storing Date, External Methods, and Most Importantly...
 Teamwork!

 **This application was made for a group final project in a grade 11 computer science course.
 The games are either purely fictional or belong to their respective corporate owners.
 Code was written entirely by me and my group members.**